 “Laocoön and His Sons” is one of the most famous ancient sculptures and a highlight of the Vatican Museums, ever since it was placed there on public display.
-The statue depicts Laocoön, the priest of Apollo from the city of Troy and his two sons who are locked in the coils of two serpents, on the steps of an altar.
+The statue depicts Laocoön, the priest of Apollo from the city of Troy, and his two sons.
+They are locked in the death coils of two serpents on the steps of an altar.

 Laocoön tried to persuade the Trojan leaders not to bring the giant horse trophy inside the city walls of Troy.
 The giant wooden horse left behind by the Greeks looked like a gift to the Trojans, and they believed the Greeks had withdrawn from battle to return to their homes.
 The goddess Athena, who was the patron Goddess of the Athenians and protector of the Greeks during the Trojan War, brought forth from the sea two great serpents to kill Laocoön and his two sons, to prevent the priest from saving Troy.

 Without Laocoön to warn the city of Troy, the Trojans misinterpreted this omen of the great serpents killing Laocoön and his two sons, and assumed the horse to be a tribute from the Greeks and brought it into the city, past all their defenses.
 At night after the Trojans celebrated their supposed victory and had fallen asleep, Ulysses and his best Greek soldiers came out from inside their hiding place in the giant horse, opened the gates to the Greek army, which had sailed back in secret.
 Having gained entry into the city, the Greeks defeated the Trojans.

 The Laocoön sculpture was first documented by the writer Pliny, the Elder who saw it in the Imperial Palace of Emperor Titus.
 It was commissioned by the emperor in the first century A.D. and made by sculptors from Rhodes as a copy of a bronze Greek original from the 2nd century B.C.